Adidev-KGP/Merkle-Tree-Library/verifier/README.md

 Now for h3 we need to think that we should combine h3 and h4 in  which order(h3, h4) OR (h4, h3)

-lets us add 1 to index , so index is 3
+lets us add 1 to index , so index is 3.

-3 is odd therefore (h3, h4) order is correct
+3 is odd therefore (h3, h4) order is correct.

 combine{(h3, h4)} = h34